liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 ![Figure 15.2: Here, the Jira gadget's user preferences are made available for user input.](../../images/15-opensocial-21.png)

-UserPrefs can be displayed in many different ways and helps your gadget become more adaptable to your users' ever changing expectations.
+UserPrefs can be displayed in many different ways and help your gadget become more adaptable to your users' ever changing expectations.
 And, there is an extensive variety of UserPref data types available to properly personalize your gadgets.
 For complete details on UserPrefs see Google's [User preferences](https://developers.google.com/gadgets/docs/xml_reference#Userprefs_Ref) reference.

 ### Gadget Content